 Understanding common situations that trigger thoughts of suicide can also lead to better understanding the signs of suicide.
 Scientists know that stress can trigger the brain to think that the best option to handle difficult situations and feelings is to end one's life.
 Decreasing stress may help control these thoughts by doing activities such as short walks down a quiet country road, in the pasture, or in the town park.
 Another activity is taking a "brain break," a break that is 5-10 minutes long and can be done throughout the day to relax and recharge.
 A third activity is getting involved in community groups, like doing activities at church or having game nights with family and friends.
 A final activity is to simply talk with a friend or family member.
 Though these activities may feel awkward and new to do, they have been proven to help a person feel in control of their life again.
 This is a feeling that experts say can help prevent suicide.

 Suicide is a preventable action.
 Learning about the warning signs of suicide and preventive activities is just a start to doing something about Montana's suicide rates.
-If someone is experiencing thoughts of suicide, call the Montana Suicide Prevention Lifeline, the National Suicide Prevention Lifeline, or 911 to get support right away.
+If someone is experiencing thoughts of suicide, call the Montana Suicide Prevention Lifeline, the National Suicide Prevention Lifeline (now called 988 Suicide and Crisis Lifeline), or 911 to get support right away.